weberandreaseu/iasi/readme.md

 target_dataset.close()
 ```

-The reconstruction API automatically discovers the decomposition type (Singular Value Decomposition or Eigen Decomposition) automatically by the group name.
+The reconstruction API automatically discovers the decomposition type (Singular Value Decomposition or Eigen Decomposition) by the group name.
 You may reconstruct matrices manually, but you should be careful:
 The reconstruction depends on decomposition type and dimensionality.
 The following snippet outlines the manual reconstruction of a single measurement of water vapour's averaging kernel.